fgg89/portmonitoring/README.md

 The solution is containerized and orchestrated via Kubernetes.
 A DaemonSet makes sure that the agent is executed in every cluster node.
 The pod in each node consists of two containers:

-* portscanner &#8594; core logic, scans open ports and stores the raw data into a volume.
+* portscanner -- core logic, scans open ports and stores the raw data into a volume.
-* fluentd &#8594; sidecar container that has access to the volume where data is stored, parses it and streams it into CloudWatch.
+* fluentd -- sidecar container that has access to the volume where data is stored, parses it and streams it into CloudWatch.

-NOTE: It would be advisable to add a third container with log rotation logic.
-This was out of scope for this project since there is no intentation to run it in production systems.
+*NOTE: It would be advisable to add a third container with log rotation logic.
+This was out of scope for this project since there is no intentation to run it in production systems.*

 The portscanner docker image is fetched from a private DockerHub repository.
 A secret was created in Kubernetes for login into this repository and be able to pull the image: